jean-roland/LCSF_Doc/index.md

 In this representation, small message sizes are:
 * Simple command: `3 bytes`.
 * Command with a simple attribute: `5 bytes + payload size`.

+### Custom representations

+If those representations don't correspond to your application, you can create a custom one.
+In the future, other representations may be supported by the LCSF environment.

 ### Protocol Versioning